Are there laws regulating cigars?

 At this time, cigars are exempt from federal tobacco regulations that limit advertising and restrict underage children from buying cigars.
 But all 50 states and the District of Columbia have laws that either clearly address children and teens’ access to cigars or forbid underage children from buying any tobacco products.

 Despite the laws that forbid underage children from buying them, cigars are easy to get.
-A study done in the year 2000, found more than 140 Internet sites that sold cigars, with almost 1 in 3 having possible youth appeal.
+A study done in the year 2000 found more than 140 Internet sites that sold cigars, with almost 1 in 3 having possible youth appeal.
 Only about 1 out of 4 of these sites clearly banned sales to minors.
 On about 1 out of 3 sites, cigars could be bought with money orders, cashier’s checks, or cash-on-delivery (COD) − options that make it hard to check the age of the buyer.
 The federal law called the Prevent All Cigarette Trafficking Act of 2009 (PACT) sought to ban illegal online sales of cigarette and smokeless tobacco, but specifically exempted cigar sales from its requirements.
 Again, cigars have less restrictive rules and may be easier to buy online than other forms of tobacco.